Classification set file formats

 NOTE

-Despite following conventions for JSON Lines, use the .json file extension for all uploads.
+Despite following the conventions for JSON Lines, use the .json file extension for all uploads.
 Using the .jsonl extension can result in errors.

 JSON structure